jsenv/core/docs/building/readme.md

 ### buildMappings

-`buildMappings` is part of buildProject return value.
+_buildMappings_ is part of _buildProject_ return value.
 This object will contain a key/value pair for each file written in the build directory.

 Keys and values are strings, both are file path, keys are relative to project directory while values are relative to the build directory.

-Example of a `buildMappings` value.
+_Example of a buildMappings value:_

 ```js
 {